 - 1. Change the name of a project.

 - 2. Change the location of a project.

 - 3. Change the department in which a project is located.

-- 4. Add an employee to a project.

-- 5. Delete an employee from a project.

-- 6. Change the number of hours which an employee works on a given project.
-The old and/or new value may be null.

-- 7. Display a summary report for a given project, which lists, the project name, number, location, and department, as well as a list of all employees working on that project, showing SSN, all

-- names, and number of hours.
-A separate binary field (yes/no), indicating whether or not an employee has a null hours field for that project, should also be part of the summary. - 8.
+- 4. Add an employee to a project with null hours.
+If the employee already works on the project, report an error.
+Do not update to null hours. - 5.
+Delete an employee from a project. - 6.
+Change the number of hours which an employee works on a given project.
+The old and/or new value may be null. - 7.
+Display a summary report for a given project, which lists, the project name, number, location, and department, as well as a list of all employees working on that project, showing SSN, all names, and number of hours.
+A separate binary field (yes/no), indicating whether or not an employee has a null hours field for that project, should also be part of the summary.
+Null hours should not be interpreted as zero, but rather as unknown. - 8.
 Display a list of all overtime employees; that is, all employees who are working more than 40 hours per week (on all projects combined).
 The list must give the full employee name and SSN, as well as the number of hours worked.
 Nulls do not affect the hours total.